 Garbage Tags for Excess Garbage

 The Town sells garbage tags for those who live in the Town.
 Garbage tags may be used by residents to ensure collection of garbage in excess of the weekly limit.
 The tags may be purchased for $3.00 each at the Town of Gibsons office, 474 South Fletcher Road.
 Please be advised that drivers will not accept cash.

-A reminder that Bylaw No.779 defines collectible garbage as unwanted, noxious, offensive or unwholesome matter or substances of a non-toxic nature derived from normal household use and capable of being contained in a garbage can, but shall not include the following:
+A reminder that Bylaw No 1252 defines collectible garbage as garbage capable of being contained in a Wildlife Resistant Container, but shall not include the following:

 - chemicals which may create hazardous working conditions